JMPerez/jmperez.github.com/_posts/2014-01-27-migrating-wordpress-jekyll-github-pages.md

   - jekyll
 ---

 A few weeks ago I migrated this blog to [Jekyll and GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages), and the process has turned out to be quite easy.
-I have wanted to give [Octopress](http://octopress.org/) or [Jekyll](http://jekyllrb.com/) a try for a long time, but I neved found the time.
+I have wanted to give [Octopress](http://octopress.org/) or [Jekyll](http://jekyllrb.com/) a try for a long time, but I never found the time.

 WordPress is a powerful blogging platform.
 I have used it for a 3 years to serve the few posts I have written so far.
 But I felt I wasn't really using many of its features and I wanted to use a Markdown to compose and store my posts.